Quick Quiz

 (B) Second

-Two identical rods of copper and iron are coated with wax uniformly.
-When one end of each is kept at the temperature of boiling water, the length up to which wax melts are 8.8 cm and 4.4 respectively.
-If the thermal conductivity of copper is 0.92, then the thermal conductivity of iron is
+Identical rods made of copper and iron are coated with wax.
+When one end is placed in boiling water, the wax melts up to 8.8 cm in copper and 4.4 cm in iron.
+If copper’s thermal conductivity is 0.92, what is iron’s thermal conductivity?

 (A) 0.23